hoprnet/hoprnet/docs/hopr-documentation/docs/node/guide-using-a-hoprd-node.md

 **Note:** After funding your node, please wait until your node will start and you will see this message: **Node has started!**

 :::info Tip

 Please be aware that we have two types of tokens, both live in the **xDAI/Gnosis Chain network**:

 - `wxHOPR`, the ERC-777 token needed to run your `hoprd` instance and,
 - `xHOPR`, the ERC-677 token, the xDAI/Ethereum bridged `HOPR` instance

+You can use [cross-chains](/staking/convert-hopr) bridge to convert from HOPR to xHOPR or vice versa.

 You can always use our [token wrapper](https://wrapper.hoprnet.org/) to see your balances and swap tokens between each other.

 :::

 Brief look at the admin UI: